splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

 Default indexed span tags
 --------------------------------

 Splunk APM indexes and generates Troubleshooting MetricSets for several tags by default.
-For more details about each of these tags, see :ref:`apm-default-span-tags`.
+For more details about these tags, see :ref:`apm-default-span-tags`.
 You can't modify or stop APM from indexing these span tags, but you can index additional span tags.
 See :ref:`index-span-tags-instructions` to learn how.

 .. _index-span-tags-instructions: